Joby

 Parallel Development

 Break a large feature into subtasks.
 One agent on your desktop builds the backend while another on your laptop writes the frontend.
-They share progress through the task queue and can see each other's status in real time.
+They share progress through the task queue.

 Multi-Editor Workflows